 Attachment loops and straps

-Here, the same is as with pockets, the more the better.
+Here, the same is as with pockets, the more loops the better.
 You can carry many items attached to the pack.
 This applies to trekking poles, an ice axe, a tripod, a hatchet, skis, a sleeping pad, a riffle, etc.

 Attachment options for a daypack, or even an integrated daypack